rangle/ngCourse2/handout/00-introduction.md

 The first iteration of Angular provided web developers with a highly flexible framework for developing applications.
 This was a dramatic shift for many web developers, and while framework was helpful, it became evident that it was often too flexible.
 Over time, best practices evolved, and a community [community driven structure was endorsed][a1style].

-Angular 1.x tried to work around the browsers limitations with JavaScript.
+Angular 1.x tried to work around various browser limitations related to JavaScript.
 This was done by introducing a module system that made use of dependency injection.
 This system was novel, but unfortunately had issues with tooling, notably minification, and static analysis.
 Angular 2.x makes use of the upcoming EcmaScript 6 module system, and modern packaging tools like Webpack, or SystemJS.

-With Angular 2 modules are far less coupled to the "Angular way", and it's easier to write more generic JavaScript, and plug it into Angular.
-The removal of minifcation workarounds, and rigid prescriptions make maintaining existing applications simpler.
+With Angular 2, modules are far less coupled to the "Angular way", and it's easier to write more generic JavaScript, and plug it into Angular.
+The removal of minification workarounds, and rigid prescriptions make maintaining existing applications simpler.
 The new module system also makes it easier to develop effective tooling that can better reason about larger projects.

 ### Features ###